stonerlab/stonerplots/docs/source/savedfigure.rst

 .. currentmodule:: stonerplots.context

-The  :py:class:`SavedFigure` is used to both apply style sheets and capture the current figure and save it to disk.
+The  :py:class:`SavedFigure` is used to apply stylesheets, capture the current figure, and save it to disk.
-It applies stylesheets by wrapping a :py:func:`matplotlib.style.context` context manager.
-On entry, the context manager will note the open matplotlib figures, and on exit it will compare the list of copen figures with those that existed at entry, and save all the new figures.
+It applies stylesheets by wrapping a :py:func:`matplotlib.style.context` context manager around the code.
+On entry, the context manager

+will note the open matplotlib figures, and on exit it will compare the list of open figures with those that existed at entry, and save all the new figures.
 Therefore, it is very important that figure creation is done **inside** the :py:class:`SavedFigure` context manager.